Beverley Ground: Establishment and cricket history

 A total of 15 first-class matches were held on the ground between 1841 and 1846.
-They all involved either Kent or Gentlemen of Kent amateur sides who played annually against England XIs and Gentlemen of England XIs.
+They all involved either Kent or Gentlemen of Kent amateur teams who played annually against England XIs and Gentlemen of England XIs.
 In 1847 the Canterbury Cricket Week moved across the city to the newly established St Lawrence Ground in the south-east of the city, and the Beverley Ground appears to have not been used after that date.
 The current Canterbury Cricket Club, who play at the Polo Farm to the east of the city, is the modern descendant of the Beverley Club.

 Records on the ground

 A total of 15 first-class cricket matches were held on the ground.